-The role of a gallery curator involves forethought and outstanding organizational and managerial skills.
+The role of a curator or exhibition director involves forethought and outstanding organizational and managerial skills.
+It is a unique balance as an advocate, fundraiser, project manager, writer, friend and producer.
 He or she must be able to research an exhibition subject; select work based on composition, technique and theme; and produce dynamic, visitor-focused exhibitions.
-The gallery curator also needs to efficiently oversee preparation for exhibits, including the management of employees, student assistants, and volunteers.
+The curator also needs to efficiently oversee preparation for exhibits, including the management of employees, student assistants, and volunteers.

-I believe a successful show is one that is entertaining, educational, and thought-provoking for a variety of audiences.
+I believe a successful show is one that is engaging, educational, and thought-provoking for a variety of audiences.
 As a gallery curator, I strive to be the best possible mediator between the art and the viewer.
-For me, that means creating exhibitions that engage and inform the academic and public community.
-I feel that all exhibitions, no matter their size or length of time on display, should include additional elements of educational programming, going beyond catalogs and didactic materials.
-Lectures, films, visiting artists, workshops and the use of smartphone technology, as well as making myself available for insight or answering questions about the exhibit, are exceptional ways to achieve this objective.
+For me, that means creating exhibitions that engage and inform the academic and the public community.
+I feel that all exhibitions, no matter their size or length of time on display, should include additional elements of educational programming, going beyond didactic materials and catalogs.
+Lectures, films, visiting artists, mobile app tours, and workshops, as well as making myself available for offering insight or answering questions about the exhibit, are exceptional ways to achieve this objective.